-At December 31, 2022, we had \$14.9 million of cash and cash equivalents, as well as \$25.0 million and \$45.3 million of unfunded commitments under our PWB Credit Facility and BNP Facility, respectively, to meet our short-term contractual obligations.
-At December 31, 2022, we had \$32.2 million of outstanding commitments to fund portfolio investments that can be funded with our current cash or credit facilities.
-Long-term contractual obligations, such as our BNP Facility that matures in 2027 and has \$104.7 million outstanding at December 31, 2022, can be repaid by selling OFSCC-FS portfolio investments that have a fair value of \$168.0 million at December 31, 2022.
-The OFSCC-FS portfolio is primarily comprised of Broadly Syndicated Loans that can be sold over a relatively short period to generate cash.
+At December 31, 2023, we had \$45.3 million of cash, as well as access to \$25.0 million under our Banc of California Credit Facility and \$59.5 million under our BNP Facility, to meet our short-term contractual obligations.
+At December 31, 2023, we had \$13.8 million of outstanding commitments to fund portfolio investments that can be funded with our current cash or credit facilities.

+Long-term contractual obligations, such as our BNP Facility that matures in 2027 and has \$90.5 million outstanding at December 31, 2023, can be repaid by selling OFSCC-FS portfolio investments that have a fair value of \$152.6 million at December 31, 2023.
+The OFSCC-FS portfolio includes Broadly Syndicated Loans in larger portfolio companies that generally can be sold over a relatively short period to generate cash.
 We cannot, however, be certain that this source of funds will be available and upon terms acceptable to us in sufficient amounts in the future.
+If we were required to liquidate a portfolio investment in a forced or liquidation sale, we could realize significantly less than its current fair value and incur significant realized losses on our invested capital.